Skip to content

 Exercise 1: Container Selection in Practice

-Choose the most appropriate container for the following scenarios and explain your reasoning: (a) storing a game character's inventory item list, with frequent additions and deletions at the end; (b) maintaining a spell checker's dictionary, requiring frequent checks of whether a word exists; (c) storing a student ID-to-name mapping for an entire class, outputting in student ID order; (d) storing data for a 3x3 matrix.
+Choose the most suitable container for the following scenarios and explain why: (a) Store an inventory list for a game character, with frequent additions and deletions at the end; (b) Maintain a dictionary for a spell checker, requiring frequent checks if a word exists; (c) Store a student ID-name mapping for a class, outputting in order of student ID; (d) Store data for a 3x3 matrix.

-The following code has at least two STL pitfalls.
+The following code has at least two STL traps.
 Find and fix them:

 cpp